Post Fast: Day 4

 Plugged Left Ear

-I didn’t mention this earlier but since the middle of the fast I’ve been having a plugged left ear.
+I didn’t mention this earlier but since mid-way through the fast, I’ve been having a plugged left ear.
 Like there’s air stuck inside or something.
-It comes and go by itself.
-It doesn’t cause any major issues but it sure can get quite annoying.
+It comes and goes by itself.
+It doesn’t cause any major issue but it sure can get annoying.
 Anyway, the plugged sensation is still there.
 I’m hoping it’ll fix itself once I resume my normal eating routine.

 That’s it for now — I’ll be posting another post-fast update in a couple of weeks time to update on the status!